raghav1674/ansible_practice/env_local_setup_for_ex294.md

-1. launch five vms( one gui and other four cli)
+1.launch five vms( one gui and other four cli)

 2. one cli vm for controller node one gui vm for login to controller node